-We are excited to share our plans for the upcoming renovation of our church and hall!
+We are excited to share our progress on the renovation of our church and hall!
 Work began on June 26 with removal of the Blessed Sacrament and a blessing of the building.
 We anticipate the renovation will cost around $3 million.
-If all goes well, everything except air conditioning will be completed by Christmas 2023.
-Air conditioning will be added in 2024 after our electrical service is upgraded by PG&E.
+Everything except air conditioning will be completed by Christmas 2023.
+Air conditioning will be added in 2024.

 Remodeled Worship Space

-Here’s a first look at our updated sacristy.
-In the sanctuary we will be using four of the eight stained glass windows originally acquired for the new church project.
+In our renovated sanctuary we have installed four of the eight stained glass windows originally acquired for the new church project.
 These windows were restored and have been in storage.
-The four stained glass windows we will place in the sanctuary depict four gospel stories about Jesus: The Holy Family, Jesus the Good Shephard, Jesus and the Little Children, and Jesus’ Agony in the Garden.
+The four stained glass windows in the sanctuary depict four gospel stories about Jesus: Jesus the Good Shephard, Jesus and the Little Children, Jesus visiting Martha and Mary, and Jesus’ Agony in the Garden.
 Scroll down to see pictures of all eight restored stained glass windows.

 We will also have two new beautiful votive candle stands, similar to those pictured here, one depicting Jesus and the other depicting Mary.